The perfect summer birthday party theme

 Hand deliver—or slip into a standard 5×7 invitation envelope and pop your invitations in the mail.

 Give them some goodies.
 Use colorful treat bags to send them home with sweet snacks.
-Don’t forget to add a little card to thank them for sharing your day (like this one or this one or this one).
+Don’t forget to add a little card to thank them for sharing your day (like this one or this one).

 Pro tip: Still not ready to party face-to-face?
 Here are a few tips for your online summer birthday party: